ibm-cloud-docs/EventStreams/messagehub108.md

 ## How does {{site.data.keyword.messagehub}}'s billing work?
 {: #billing }

-{{site.data.keyword.messagehub}} regularly samples a user's topic count and {{site.data.keyword.Bluemix_notm}} records the maximum sample value each day. {{site.data.keyword.messagehub}} bills for the maximum number of concurrent partitions seen and for the sum of messages (up to a size of 64 k) that are sent and received daily.
+{{site.data.keyword.messagehub}} regularly samples a user's topic count and {{site.data.keyword.Bluemix_notm}} records the maximum sample value each day. {{site.data.keyword.messagehub}} bills for the maximum number of concurrent partitions seen and for the sum of messages that are sent and received daily.

 For example, if you create and delete 1 topic 10 times in a day, you are charged for a maximum of 1 topic.
 However, if you create 10 topics and delete them, you might be charged for either 0 or 10 topics depending when the sampling takes place.

-The maximum message size for {{site.data.keyword.messagehub}} is the Kafka default, which is 1 MB. {{site.data.keyword.messagehub}} bills either for each message or for each 64 k.
+{{site.data.keyword.messagehub}} bills either for each message or for each 64 k.
 A message up to 64 k counts as 1 billable message.
 Messages larger than 64 k count as the following number of billable messages: <code><var class="keyword varname">message_size</var> ÷ 64 k</code>.